-3) What are you recommendations for someone thinking about a career change?
+3) What are your recommendations for someone thinking about a career change?

 4) How did you get into your current career?
-How did you find your own career fit?
+How did you find the right career for you?

 5) What do you wish you would have known as a young professional woman just starting out in her career?

 I learned that it really is true that if you ask for something if you stick your neck out and ask for something, the majority of the time people will be willing to help you make it happen.
 When I was a freshman in college, I was a Russian regional studies major and I had a dream at the time of starting an adoption program in Russia.

 When I stuck my neck out and asked around and tried to do it, it happened.
 That wasn’t my passion but it took me 15 years realize my true passion but this kind of thing happened to me again and again.
 It’s a matter of having the courage to go straight to the source, you might call somebody who’s like the president of the company or someone who you might afraid to call.
 If you actually stick your neck out and ask, people are happy to help you so you might as well start doing that sooner than later and ask for what you really need and want.
 Get clear on what it is so you ask for the right things because you might just be surprised.

 Thanks, Ingrid for taking the time to talk with me today!

 - Coffee Chat and Q&A with Anna - October 26, 2020

 - 5 Roadblocks That Stop You From Growing a Business - October 20, 2020